pimlie/nuxt-lambda/README.md

 ## Debugging

 For the optimized handlers, make sure to set `debug: true` in your `nuxt.config`.
-Then re-build your lambda & run the `test-lambda` command with the env `LAMBDA_DEBUG=1`
+Then re-build your lambda & run the `test-lambda` command with `--debug`

+Debugging is implemented by returning a Proxy for the `res` and `req` variables which logs any `get`, `set` or `call` command.
+When you have compression enabled, it also prints debug logs about compression.

+Also when `debug: true` the lambda wont be minimized, so you can check the file `${options.lambda.buildDir}/${options.lambda.name}.js` to debug the webpack build

 ## Rationale for using the optimized handler by default